Serilingampally

-Serilingampally, also known as Lingampally, is a major suburb located in the north western part of Hyderabad City.
-It is the headquarters of the Serilingamapally mandal in the Ranga Reddy district of the Indian state of Telangana It is administered by the Greater Hyderabad Municipal Corporation (GHMC).
-Due to its close proximity to Hitech City, Gachibowli, Nanakramguda, Manikonda and Kondapur, there has been a heavy influx of IT companies.
+Serilingampally, also known as Lingampally, is a major suburb located in the north western part of Hyderabad city, India.
+It is the headquarters of the Serilingamapally mandal in the Ranga Reddy district of the Indian state of Telangana.
+It is administered by the Greater Hyderabad Municipal Corporation (GHMC).
+Due to its close proximity to HITEC City, Gachibowli, Nanakramguda, Manikonda and Kondapur, there has been a heavy influx of IT companies.
+A few of the tallest buildings in Hyderabad are located in Serilingampally, with Candeur Crescent being the tallest among them.
 University of Hyderabad (UoH) is also located here.